C Programming

 hexdump simple.o > simple_assembled.txt

 Look through the text file you just generated.
-Note that it’s not just 0s and 1s.
-The actual file is 0s and 1s, but we are reading it as hex so that its a little bit more interpretable.
+While the actual file we generated is 0s and 1s, we used the hexdump command to read it as hex and make it slightly more interpretable.
 You should see two main sections.
 What do you think these mean?

 Step 4: Linking

 In the final stage of the compilation process, a program called the linker will find all the external references in your assembled code and combine any related .o files together.
-For example, our “Hello World” code from earlier includes stdio.h.
-While the “h-file” (which includes a description of printf, but not its implementation) has been directly included in the pre-processing step, the actual implementation of printf been compiled and assembled elsewhere.
-The linker will combine your code with the stdio code into a final executable that can be run.j
+Lets return to the example of #include <stdio.h> in our “Hello World” program.
+While we know that the .h file associated with <stdio.h> was included in our pre-processing step, the actual implementation of functions like printf were compiled and assembled elsewhere.
+The final step to using <stdio.h> is for the linker to combine your simple.o code with the stdio.o code located elsewhere and create an executable that has all the references it needs to be run.

-The linked code is the final product that can be run.
-The default behavior of running gcc with no arguments will run through all of the above steps one after the other.
-However, if you still want to see the binary of the final linked product, you can run hexdump on your executable binary.
+The output of the linking step is the final product.
+If you want to see the binary of the final linked product, you can run hexdump on your executable binary.

 Compile your code into a binary executable program by running the following command: